PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 **`IMPORTANT > `** [Fiber Cable types - By David Bombal shorts](https://www.youtube.com/shorts/x7bSegjbfbU)

 **Single Mode Fiber:** Sigle beam of light can pass through the core.
 30 Mhz Bandwidth, Modulated in intesity to trasmit data.

+**Step-Index-Multimode Fiber:** Cladding changes the speed and velocity of the light traveling through the medium.
+When the velocity changes, it is called the "stepdown".

+**Graded-Index Multimode Fiber:** It has glass core that has different variation allows larger ammount of bandwidth.

+> 🔴 Signle mode - Longer distance with slower transfer speed.
+> 		Multi Mode - Shorter distance with higher transfer speed.